IlIllII/CLRS/ch4/readme.md

-# Chapter 2
+# Chapter 4

-This folder contains tests for all the algorithms mentioned in chapter 2, which is an introductory chapter and includes a fun collection of simple algorithms.
+This folder contains tests for all the algorithms mentioned in chapter 4, which is about divide-and-conquer.
 All tests are written in Go.

 I have stubbed out functions for all the algorithms in `algorithms.go`.
 This file is where you will write your implementations of the algorithms from the chapter.
 I have written tests for them in `algorithms_test.go`.